Press Release

 Pittman Prize for PHI PI/PD Excellence & Impact, (two awards, $5000 each), recognizing an individual for their service, leadership, innovation, and effective approaches to addressing public health challenges, domestically or globally.

-Dr. Bethany Young Holt, PHI’s CAMI Health, for her tremendous work and leadership over the past 25 years in the field of reproductive health for women and girls around the world.
-Dr. Holt played a significant role in the co-creation of the multi-prevention technology reproductive field through her creation of the CAMI Health program at PHI in 2004 and her steadfast growth as a recognized expert in the field over the past 20 years.
-Due to her contributions, there is now more than 20 dozen potential MPT products in the world.
-Dr. Holt’s passion and dedication to women’s health and advancing the field of MPTs shines a bright and positive light on PHI as well as her own work.
+Dr. Bethany Young Holt, PHI’s CAMI Health, for her tremendous work and leadership over the past 30 years in the field of reproductive health for women and girls around the world.
+Dr. Young Holt played a significant role in the formation of the multipurpose prevention technology (MPT) field through her creation of the CAMI Health program, which she brought to PHI in 2004.
+Her steadfast rise as a recognized expert in the field has contributed to more than 20 MPT products in development designed to provide protection from unplanned pregnancies, and HIV and other sexually transmitted infections (STIs) at the same time.
+Dr. Young Holt’s passion and dedication to women’s health and advancing the field of MPTs shines a bright and positive light on PHI as well as her own work.

 Dr. Ryan Whitacre, PHI’s Prevention Policy Group, for his work including current projects that diagnose commercial determinants of health that reinforce disparities (in cancer, infectious disease, substance use), mitigate financial toxicity for patients in need for life-saving therapies, and improve rights, protections and services for queer refugees.
 Not only is Dr. Whitacre a respected research scientist at PHI who brings a deep sensitivity for understanding the lived experiences of individuals that are often overlooked in our drive for data, but his colleagues and peers recognize him for his humor, compassion, and dedication to improving the lives and health outcomes of queer and other marginalized communities.